Beyond social media: Businesses find other ways to advertise

-NEW YORK — Ryan Knoll thought social media sites like Facebook would be the best places to advertise his brand-new home cleaning service.
+Ryan Knoll thought social-media sites like Facebook would be the best places to advertise his brand-new home cleaning service.
 Then he had an epiphany.

-"Put yourself in the customer's shoes.
-How would that customer go about trying to find the business?" says Knoll, whose company, Tidy Casa, is based in Phoenix.
+“Put yourself in the customer’s shoes.
+How would that customer go about trying to find the business?” said Knoll, whose company, Tidy Casa, is based in Phoenix.

-Ryan tried marketing on several social media sites, but eventually realized people needing cleaning services would head first for review websites like Yelp, Thumbtack and Angie's List.
+Ryan tried marketing on several social-media sites, but realized people needing cleaning services would head first for review websites like Yelp, Thumbtack and Angie’s List.

-While small business owners who started their companies the past few years have achieved great success by marketing on social media, some find that Facebook, Instagram and Twitter aren't an automatic go-tos.
-Instead, owners turn to more specialized websites like review services, and even low-tech methods like networking and cold-calling.
+Instead, owners turn to more specialized websites and even low-tech methods like networking and cold-calling.
 Many, like Knoll, go through a period of trial and error before finding an advertising method that works.

 Knoll is taking a different approach with his men’s hair product, Simple Hair.
 He’s working toward selling on Amazon.com because that’s where many consumers search for personal care products.

-An owner's choice of advertising channels depends on their target customers, says Ramon Ray, a small business consultant who often speaks publicly about marketing.
+An owner’s choice of advertising channels depends on their target customers, said Ramon Ray, a small-business consultant.

-"It's ultra-important to clearly understand who you are selling to," Ray says.
-Armed with that information, an owner can decide if social media is best or if they should try methods like email marketing, sending brochures through the mail or making networking calls, Ray says.
+“It’s ultra-important to clearly understand who you are selling to,” Ray said.
+Armed with that information, an owner can decide whether social media is best or whether they should try methods like e-mail marketing, sending brochures through the mail or making networking calls, Ray said.

+Simon Trask has had four companies including an advertising agency, two online stores and a consulting business.

 But Trask is taking a different tack with his consulting business, which is still in its formative stages.
 He’s not advertising it; he’s talking about it through networking and letting other business owners know he’s available.

-Since then, Lanci, who is based in Lindenhurst, New York, has found more success from networking groups and casual, friendly conversations with business owners she encounters.
+Since then, Lanci, who is based in Lindenhurst, N.Y., has found more success from networking groups and casual, friendly conversations with business owners she encounters.
 Talking rather than pitching has been her best approach.

-"When I stopped "selling" myself hard, the business came easier," Lanci says.
+“When I stopped ‘selling’ myself hard, the business came easier,” Lanci said.

 Speaking or taking part in panels at conferences and other events has helped Spencer Smith get clients for his social media marketing firm, AmpliPhi.
 Smith estimates that he’s given 200 speeches in the past few years.

-"When you're on stage, those in the audience assume you're an expert in your field.
-After all, you've already been vetted by someone — a conference organizer — who's involved with an association or group they trust," says Smith, who's based in Madison, Wisconsin.
+“When you’re on stage, those in the audience assume you’re an expert in your field.
+After all, you’ve already been vetted by someone — a conference organizer — who’s involved with an association or group they trust,” said Smith, who’s based in Madison, Wis.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.